How to control this in JavaScript without losing your mind.

 1. Why Do We Need These?

-is determined by how you call a function, not where it’s defined.
+By default, this is determined by how you call a function, not where it’s defined.

 function greet() {